twolfson/nightlife/cities/illinois_chicago.md

 - $6 for *vodka sprite* (well mixed drink)
 - $7 for *Sailor Jerry and Coke* (mixed drink)

-## The Loft
+## The Kingdom
 - 1 floor
+    - Ground floor
-    - Upstairs
+        - Massive warehouse space
-        - 1 large room with medium dancefloor and small bar
-- Went on a Saturday (2015/02/14) for a rave
+- Went for a rave, cannot recall date
-    - $20 cover at door
-    - From 11:30PM to midnight, had a crowd outside dancefloor but dancefloor was open
-    - From midnight to 2AM, dancefloor was packed, hard to dance but could on outskirts
-    - From 2AM to 4AM, dancefloor was crowded but could dance
-- Drinks worked on ticket basis
-    - $3 for a ticket, later became $4
+- No alcohol sold
-    - 1 ticket for a tall water bottle
+- $2 for tall water bottle
-    - 2 tickets for *vodka sprite*
-- No coat check

 ## The MID
 - 3 floors